About the Publick Occurrences Award

-This award recognizes the very best work that New England newspapers produce each year— whether it’s individual or team stories, series, spot news coverage, columns, or photojournalism that ran in print and/or online.
+This award recognizes the best work that New England newspapers produce each year— whether it’s individual or team stories, series, spot news coverage, columns, or photojournalism published in print or online during the contest period.

 NENPA presents up to 16 Publick Occurrences awards to member newspapers annually.
-Up to eight Publick Occurrences awards are presented to daily newspapers, and up to eight are presented to community weekly and specialty newspapers.
+Up to eight Publick Occurrences awards to daily newspapers, and up to eight to community weekly and specialty newspapers.

 The award was established in 1990 to recognize individual and team merit at New England newspapers to mark the 300th anniversary of the founding of Publick Occurrences, the first newspaper published in America.
 Four days after it appeared in Boston in 1690, Publick Occurrences was suppressed by the royal governor.

 The competition is open to all members of NENPA.
-Editors are invited to enter their paper’s best reporting and/or photojournalism from the past year.
-The award recognizes individual or team stories, series, spot-news coverage, columns, or photojournalism that ran in print and/or online.
+Editors are invited to enter their paper’s best reporting and photojournalism from the past year.
+The award recognizes individual or team stories, series, spot-news coverage, columns, or photojournalism published in print or online.

 Entry fee $125

-For more information, please contact Linda Conway at l.conway@nenpa.com.
+For more information, please get in touch with Linda Conway at l.conway@nenpa.com.

 Concord Monitor (Concord, NH)